NeuroML and spatially detailed cells¶

 Note: The NeuroML formulation is similar to very common SWC file format that describes morphologies.
 The additional features that NeuroML offers beyond SWC are:

-• The proximal end of a segment can be different from the parent’s distal; i.e. it can have different diameter and displacement in space.
+proximalend of asegmentcan be different from theparent’sdistal; i.e. it can have different diameter and displacement in space.The

-• The <segmentGroup> concept is much more powerful, in that the groups have names and descriptions (or metadata), and can contain and/or overlap with other groups.
+<segmentGroup>concept is much more powerful, in that the groups have names and descriptions (or metadata), and can contain and/or overlap with other groups.The preferable discretisation of the cell can be provided, which is important for accurate and efficient simulation.

-Specifying a location on a cell
+Specifying a location on a cell¶

-Given the tree of <segment>s that outlines the shape of the neuron, a site on its surface can be designated as a NeuroML <segment> id, and fractionlong the axial direction of said <segment>.
+Given the tree of <segment>s that outlines the shape of the neuron, a site on its surface can be designated as a NeuroML <segment> id, and fractionAlong the axial direction of said <segment>.
 This pair of segment and fractionAlong is used to:

-1. precisely attach synapses and stimulation probes to cells;
+precisely attach synapses and stimulation probes to cells;

-2. record local action potentials with <EventOutputFile>s, and trajectories of quantities in <OutputFile>s — to specify fractionAlong together with the segment, use EDEN’s extended LEMS paths.
+<EventOutputFile>s, and trajectories of quantities in<OutputFile>s — to specifyfractionAlongtogether with thesegment, use EDEN’s extended LEMS paths.

 In all these cases:

-• If the segmentId is not specified, it is assumed 0 : typically the soma (but look out), or the entirety of a point neuron.
+segmentIdis not specified, it is assumed0: typically the soma (but look out), or the entirety of a point neuron.If the

 Aside: One could also ask for a specific depth into the cytosol and azimuth on the plane with the same fractionAlong, but NeuroML (and SNN simulators in general) hasn’t yet reached this level of spatial detail in the space of representable models (or there would be a way to model the soma in detail already).

-Segment groups
+Segment groups¶

 The segments that build up the neuritic tree can be organised into groups that represent parts of the neuron.
 Groups are like mathematical sets in that they one can completely include another, or they can overlap at an intersection subset of segments.
 This also means that segments don’t have to be part of one group exclusively.